voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 For voxpupuli this includes _removing Ruby/Puppet/OS versions for EOL_.

 If you relabeled anything or the version is wrong, rerun the `Prepare Release` action.
+Request feedback from the Vox Pupuli Community via the methods listed in the [Contact page](https://voxpupuli.org/connect/).

+All commentary should be reviewed, but specifically looking for concensus around:
-Request feedback from IRC/Mailing List (are there other changes that should get merged first?)
+* Are there other changes that should get merged first?
+* Are there discussions about the tagging of any of the changes in the CHANGELOG.md?
+* Have you missed something needed for release?

 The person who does the merge of the PR is expected to do the release below.